heutelbeck/sapl-policy-engine/sapl-documentation/6_2_JavaApi.md

 ## Java API

-The Java API is based on Project Reactor (<https://projectreactor.io/>).
-It is defined in the `sapl-api` module:
+The core SAPL decision types are defined in the `sapl-api` module:

 ```xml
 <dependency>